SIDN/BGP-Anycast-Tuner/README.md

 ## License

-This project is distributed under the MIT, see LICENSE.
+This project is distributed under the MIT.

 Copyright 2020, SIDN.nl